Indirect questions with ob

 Gehen wir zum See?
 (Are we going to the lake?)Er fragt, ob wir zum See gehen.
 (He asks whether we are going to the lake.)

 Ist das Picknick spaßig?
 (Is the picnic fun?)Sie möchte wissen, ob das Picknick spaßig ist.
-(She would like to know whether the picnic is fun.)
+(She wants to know whether the picnic is fun.)

 Laufen wir zurück?
 (Are we walking back?)Wir fragen, ob wir zurücklaufen.
-(We ask whether we walk back.)
+(We ask whether we are walking back.)

 Exceptions!